-If a Random Value is used, the CA SHALL provide a Random Value unique to the Certificate request and SHALL not use the Random Value after the longer of (i) 30 days or (ii) if the Applicant submitted the Certificate request, the timeframe permitted for reuse of validated information relevant to the certificate (such as in Section 4.2.1 of these Guidelines or Section 11.14.3 of the EV Guidelines).
+If a Random Value is used, the CA SHALL provide a Random Value unique to the Certificate request and SHALL not use the Random Value after the longer of

+- i.
+30 days or - ii. if the Applicant submitted the Certificate request, the timeframe permitted for reuse of validated information relevant to the certificate (such as in Section 4.2.1 of these Guidelines or Section 11.14.3 of the EV Guidelines).

-CAs MUSTSHALL NOT perform validation using this method after 3 months from the IPR review date of Ballot SC25June 3, 2020.
+CAs SHALL NOT perform validations using this method after June 3, 2020.
 CAs MAY continue to re-use information and validations for domains validated under this method per the applicable certificate data reuse periods.